cgwire/kitsu/docs/getting-started-production/README.md

-The primary purpose of the playlist is to help you with the review of the shots adn assets.
+The primary purpose of the playlist is to help you with the review of the shots and assets.

-You can comment the shots directly from the preview.
+You can comment on the shots directly from the preview.

 Click on the **comment** button.